i-evgenii/social_network_system_design/README.md

 - Blocking comments on your posts;
 - Create connections between users (to track posts);
 - Ability to send private messages;
-- Post feed on the main profile page.
+- Post feed on the main profile page;
+- Search and filter vacation spots.

 ### Non-functional requirements:
 - CIS audience;